Everything you need to know about airline bereavement fares

 Airlines that offer bereavement fares may provide flexibility with refunds and booking changes.
 However, this can vary, so it’s important to check the specific airline’s policy and confirm the details when you apply for the fare.

 If the airline you plan to use does not offer bereavement fares, you can still contact their customer service to explain your situation.
 They may be able to offer some form of assistance, such as waiving change fees or providing a refund.
-Sometimes you can find a last-minute flight deal that is just as good if not better than bereavement fares being offered.
+Sometimes you can find a last-minute flight deal that is just as good, if not better, than bereavement discount being offered.

 No, airlines typically require that you call to book and sometimes you are able to message their online chat.